 Cranberry Raisin Tart

-Easy homemade tart dough is free-formed into a beautiful, easy cranberry raisin tart!
-A great Thanksgiving dessert for the holiday season.
+Easy homemade tart dough is free-formed into a beautiful, easy cranberry raisin tart.
+Serve with vanilla ice cream for an easy fall dessert.

 Raise your hand if you feel like you’ve already OD’ed on Thanksgiving food?
 I’m just going to keep going and pretend that several of you already have, wherever you may be.